Introduction: How to Built Li-ion Battery Pack !

 Step 1: Watch the Video!

-If you get bored of reading all the stuff the you can watch my video on Youtube Click Here
+If you get bored of reading all the stuff then you can watch my video on Youtube

-To start building the battery pack first I used sand paper to make the surface rough so solder can stick to it properly after this I pre-tinned the cells.
-Then I used a bit of a hot glue and stuck all the cells in alternating pattern for easy soldering.
+To start building the battery pack first I used sandpaper to make the surface rough so solder can stick to it properly after this I pre-tinned the cells.
+Then I used a bit of a hot glue and stuck all the cells in an alternating pattern for easy soldering.

 Step 6: Soldering !

-Since this is a multiple cell battery pack balance charging is mandatory so I used a 6 cell balance connector to connect each individual cell as shower in the pics
+Okay jokes apart, Since this is a multiple cell battery pack balance charging is mandatory so I used a 6 cell balance connector to connect each individual cell as shown in the phots

 Step 8: Thank You !